maxwo/webtag/README.md

 *   User and group-based notification based on Socket.IO.
 Every file modification is notified in real-time to the end-users;

-*   Fully RESTful, stateless interface, making load balancing between several instances of the webservers easier;
+*   RESTful, making load balancing between several instances of the webservers easier;

-*   RabbitMQ, to ensure communication between the different webserver instances, allowing maximum scalability, as well as between webservers and OCR workers.
+*   RabbitMQ, to ensure communication between the different webserver instances;

-*   Elasticsearch, used as the main database of the project.
+*   Elasticsearch.
+You know, for search;

 *   Redis as cache engine.